MaRuCien/MaRuCien/README.md

-This year I decided to make some changes, so I started a Full Stack Developer Bootcamp at 4Geeks Academy!
+Last year I decided to make some changes, so I started a Full Stack Developer Bootcamp at 4Geeks Academy! 😄 I loved all the knowledge I got there.
+Now, I am in my way to learn more! 😄
-And I am currently loving it!